-Where we invest in underlying funds (managed by us or by our underlying investment managers) or use BNZ bank accounts, we will pay the fees and expenses from the annual Fund charges we receive.
-Currently, there are no additional fees payable by you.
-You'll be told if this changes.
+Where we invest in underlying funds (managed by us or by our other underlying investment managers) or use BNZ bank accounts, we will pay the fees and expenses from the annual fund charges we receive.
+Under the Governing Document for BNZ KiwiSaver, we may charge to the Funds, all reasonable expenses in relation to the management or operation of the Funds.
+We will consult with the Supervisor where we do this.